Bridging Schr\"odinger and Bass: A Semimartingale Optimal Transport Problem with Diffusion Control: Main results

 \end{itemize} \end{theorem}

-We report the proof of the duality (i) in Section \ref{sec:duality}, and the remaining part (ii) in Section \ref{sec:dualattainment}.
-To better understand the last characterization of our solution, recall that the Shr\"odinger bridge corresponds to $\beta=\infty$ regime where $\msY_t={\rm id}$ for all $t\in[0,T]$, while the Bass martingale corresponds to the $\beta=0$ regime where $\hat\phi=0$.
-We observe here that the characterization (ii-c) in the last statement is composed by a combination of the Schr\"odinger bridge and the Bass martingale: \begin{itemize} \item Similar to the structure of the Shr\"odinger bridge, the flow of probability measures $(\nu_t)_{t\le T}$ satisfies the forward Fokker-Planck equation, while the map $(t,y)$ $\mapsto$ $h_t(y)$ $:=$ $e^{u_{T-t}^{\hat\phi}(y)}$ is a solution of the backward heat equation; \item The map $\msY$ is our substitute of the Brenier map in the Bass martingale component of our characterization, and its inverse $\msX$ is expressed as $\msX_t$ $=$ ${\rm id} + \frac1\beta\nabla \log h_t$. \end{itemize} We represent the SBB system in the standard graphical form adopted in the Shr\"odinger bridge literature as:
+We report the proof of the duality (i) in Sections \ref{sec:duality} and \ref{sec:dualreduced}, and the remaining part (ii) in Sections \ref{sec:dualattainment} and \ref{sec:primal}.
+To better understand the last characterization of our solution, recall that the Schr\"odinger bridge corresponds to the formal limit $\beta\to\infty$, where $\msY$ formally reduces to $\msY_t={\rm id}$ for all $t\in[0,T]$, while the Bass martingale corresponds to the formal limit $\beta\to0$, where $\hat\phi=0$.
+We observe here that the characterization (ii-c) in the last statement combines features of the Schr\"odinger bridge and the Bass martingale: \begin{itemize} \item Similar to the structure of the Schr\"odinger bridge, the flow of probability measures $(\nu_t)_{t\le T}$ satisfies the forward Fokker-Planck equation, while the map $(t,y)$ $\mapsto$ $e^{u_{T-t}^{\hat\phi}(y)}$ is a solution of the backward heat equation; \item The map $\msY$ is the gradient of the convex map $\frac1\beta(\mathbf{T}_\beta^+[u^{\hat\phi}_{T-t}]-\frac\beta{2}|.|^2)$ is our substitute for the Brenier map in the Bass martingale component of our characterization.
+Its inverse $\msX$ is expressed as $\msX_t$ $=$ ${\rm id} + \frac1\beta\nabla u_{T-t}^{\hat\phi}$. \end{itemize} We represent the SBB system in the standard graphical form adopted in the Schr\"odinger bridge literature as: